hitmantb/fo4vrmto/README.md

 Best way to show your appreciation is to endorse on Nexus and post images/videos of this mod list on Reddit/Youtube.

 This modlist is designed for 3070 and up.
 I was playing on 11700 + 3070 until I upgraded to 3090, Virtual Desktop High (1.35x native Quest 2 resolution which shines with FSR upscaling), 45 FPS reprojected to 90.
 For all crash issues, drop crash<dateTime stamp>.log from My Documents\Fallout4VR\F4SE in chat.
 All other issues, please specify GPU and headset.

+DLC from regular Fallout 4 is required.
+There are just too many mods that require it.

 - [Installation](#installation)
 - [Starting The Game](#starting-the-game)